The Harvesters (painting)

-The Harvesters is an oil painting on wood completed by Pieter Bruegel the Elder in 1565.
-It depicts the harvest time, in the months of July and August or late summer.
-Nicolaes Jonghelinck, a merchant banker and art collector from Antwerp, commissioned this painting.
+The Harvesters is an oil painting on wood completed by the Netherlandish Renaissance artist Pieter Bruegel the Elder in 1565.
+It depicts the harvest time set in a landscape, in the months of July and August or late summer.
+Nicolaes Jonghelinck, a merchant banker and art collector from Antwerp, commissioned this painting as part of a cycle of six paintings depicting various seasonal transitions during the year.